Taking Down CBC Fifth Estate's Documentary 'Conspiracy in Coutts' - Part 1

 One would think that given the injustices these men suffered – doing some two years of very hard time for a crime they had yet to be convicted of – the Fifth Estate might have investigated how this could have happened to them.
 How could four men, with no criminal records, be so severely punished for a crime on which they were all ultimately exonerated — “conspiracy to kill police”.
 A crime the justice system deemed they had not committed.

 As CBC’s epitome of investigative journalism, the Fifth Estate might have wanted to expose the terrible hardships and treatment they endured while in custody in ill equipped and, some might say, remand centres that were remiss in their duty of care.
-It might have questioned why they were denied bail, or why they were not given proper medical care and medications, or why they were denied such basic rights as being able to see their families, and why two of them were subjected to prolonged periods of solitary confinement.
+It might have questioned why they were denied bail, or why they were not given proper medical care and medications, and why two of them were subjected to prolonged periods of solitary confinement.
 Something that is considered a form of torture in many parts of the world.

 Many of the men’s supporters, a group which grew considerably over the two years of their incarceration, considered them political prisoners, given that their arrests were connected to the government’s invocation of the Emergencies Act, which has since been declared unconstitutional by a federal court.
 Yet, the Fifth Estate had no interest in delving into this or any of these other issues or injustices.
 Instead, it would seem, it was far more interested in convincing its viewers that all four men should have actually been convicted of the conspiracy to murder charge.